When does the next Practice Seminar take place?

 – Experienced farmers looking to expand their knowledge of soil fertility and explore new, practical approaches

-Over the course of the three seminar days, we provide valuable knowledge about soil-friendly and soil-building methods in agricultural production.
-The main emphasis is on regenerative agriculture, with a special focus on the soil as the foundation for a sustainable harvest.
+Over the course of the three seminar days, we provided valuable knowledge about soil-friendly and soil-building methods in agricultural production.
+The main emphasis was on regenerative agriculture, with a special focus on the soil as the foundation for a sustainable harvest.

 Day 1 – October 30